tibs/beyond-spellchecking-talk/slides.rst

 Vale
 ----

-Vale_ is a command line tool, open source, offline for privacy.
+Vale_ is a command line tool, open source, offline for privacy

-Various packaged rulesets are available.
+Various packaged rulesets are available

-Rules ("Styles") are specified via YAML files that build on existing concepts, or (less often) via code in a Go-like language.
+Rules ("Styles") are specified via YAML files that build on existing concepts, or (less often) via code in a Go-like language

 .. _Vale: https://vale.sh